OpenBCI/V3_Hardware_Design_Files/README.md

     Users\Public\Documents\DesignSpark PCB 7.0\Library\User

 Then, fire up Design Spark!
 If this is your first time running Design Spark, you will need to enable the Library folder first thing.
 When Design Spark opens, open the Libraries pane by clicking File, Libraries (Cntrl+L).
 When it opens, click on the Folders tab and select

     C:\Users\Public\Documents\DesignSpark PCB 7.0\Library

-Then click the 'Folder Enebled' radio button.
+Then click the 'Folder Enabled' radio button.

 Now when you open the .sch and .pcb files, you can modify to your hearts delight!